eesahasan1/Data-Engineering-Repository/workflow-orchestration/README.md

     url, sep=',', compression='gzip', dtype=taxi_dtypes, parse_dates=parse_dates
 )
 ```
+- Pandas can do it on its own but this helps with memory management.

-4. Create a transform block
+**4. Create a Transform Block**
-- Some of the taxi rides have 0 passengers which need to be removed since the data is incorrect:
+- Address incorrect data, such as rides with 0 passengers:
 ```python
 # Decorator indicating this function is used for transforming data.
 @transformer